zurooeu/study-genius-full-stack/deployment.md

 docker compose -f docker-compose.traefik.yml up -d
 ```

-## Deploy the FastAPI Project
+## Deploy the Study Genius Project

-Now that you have Traefik in place you can deploy your FastAPI project with Docker Compose.
+Now that you have Traefik in place you can deploy your Study Genius project with Docker Compose.

 **Note**: You might want to jump ahead to the section about Continuous Deployment with GitHub Actions.